katanemo/arch/README.md

 ## Quickstart

-Follow this guide to learn how to quickly set up Arch and integrate it into your generative AI applications.
+Follow this quickstart guide to use arch gateway to manage access keys, provide unified access to upstream LLMs and to provide e2e observability.
+Later we will see how you can use arch gateway to build a Gen AI application.

 ### Prerequisites

 Before you begin, ensure you have the following:

-- `Docker` & `Python` installed on your system
-- `API Keys` for LLM providers (if using external LLMs)
+1. [Docker System](https://docs.docker.com/get-started/get-docker/) (v24)
+2. [Docker compose](https://docs.docker.com/compose/install/) (v2.29)
+3. [Python](https://www.python.org/downloads/) (v3.12)

-### Step 1: Install Arch
+###

 Arch's CLI allows you to manage and interact with the Arch gateway efficiently.
 To install the CLI, simply run the following command:

 Tip: We recommend that developers create a new Python virtual environment to isolate dependencies before installing Arch.
 This ensures that archgw and its dependencies do not interfere with other packages on your system.

-Make sure you have following utilities installed before proceeding further,

-1. [Docker System](https://docs.docker.com/get-started/get-docker/) (v24)
-2. [Docker compose](https://docs.docker.com/compose/install/) (v2.29)
-3. [Python](https://www.python.org/downloads/) (v3.12)
-4. [Poetry](https://python-poetry.org/docs/#installing-with-the-official-installer) (v1.8.3. *Note: only needed for local development*)

 ```console
 $ python -m venv venv